 Blood samples (2.0 ml per chick) from brachial vein were drawn into Eppendorf tube and allowed to clot at 37°C for 2 h.
 Serum was separated by centrifugation for determination of the cytokines concentrations.
 The concentrations of IFN-γ in serum were assayed by ELISA according to the kit’s instruction .

 Data in the present study are expressed as mean ± S.D. (standard deviation).
 Statistical differences of the lymphocytes proliferation, antibody titer, and serum cytokines concentrations among groups were analyzed by Duncan’s multiple range test.
 P<0.05 was regarded as significant statistical difference between groups.

-  Effect of PTFP on lymphocytes proliferation rate
+Effect of PTFP on lymphocytes proliferation rate in vitro

 The alterations of lymphocyte proliferation rate with stimulation of PTFP

 Effect of PTFP on the proliferation of chicken peripheral blood lymphocytes is shown in Figure 1.
 The relative proliferation rate (A570) of 1–8 mg/ml PTFP-treated lymphocytes are significantly increased compared with untreated cells (P<0.05).
 The relative proliferation rate of cells treated with PTFP at 0.25–0.5 mg/ml are also numerically higher than that of untreated cells (P>0.05).
 Therefore, 1–8 mg/ml PTFP treatment can promote chicken lymphocytes proliferation in vitro.